-Rosemary and Lemon Zest infuse the honey glaze and make the salmon unforgettably flavorful!
+Rosemary and lemon zest infuse the honey soy sauce glaze and make the salmon unforgettably flavorful!
 This IS the BEST salmon recipe!

 Whew!
 That title is a mouthful!
 But I’m trying to be as descriptive as possible, so you’ll know exactly what you’ll be getting.